A mother feeds her child at the UNICEF-supported Anjerak nutrition center in Kabul.

 A child eats from a sachet of Ready-to-Use Therapeutic Food (RUTF) while his father holds him in Al-Sha’ab, a camp for displaced families in Al Buraiqeh District, Aden Governorate, Yemen.

-UNICEF encourages best practices for newborn, infant and child feeding, working with partners at the community and local level to provide information and training.
-This includes:
+UNICEF encourages best practices for newborn, infant and child feeding, working with partners at the community and local level to provide information and training, while also supporting early detection and timely treatment of child malnutrition.
+Specific efforts include:

 UNICEF supplies different types of supplements, including micronutrient powders that can be sprinkled on top of a child's meal and multivitamin tablets containing the iron and folic acid that adolescent girls and women need to prevent anemia and otherwise ensure good health.
 This protects them and also their future children.